yamada031016/zframe/README.md

 # zframe
-zframe is Web frontend framework written in for modern website.
+zframe is Web frontend framework for modern website with WebAssembly.
 It has unique components system, modern useful features and interfaces integrating wasm on your app easily.

 ## Install
-NOTE: I tested to build it on Linux and used Zig version 0.14 (master) at the moment.
+NOTE: zframe supports only zig v0.13.0, and I tested to build at Linux and Windows.
 ```sh
 git clone https://github.com/yamada031016/zframe
 # build cli tool